Cooling the Fire: Traditional Chinese Medicine Tips for a Healthy Heart This Summer

 The Heart’s energy Peaks in the Summer

-In TCM 5-Elements theory, the Heart and Small Intestine organ system is directly connected to the summer season, it’s element is Fire and it’s emotion is Joy.
+In TCM 5-Elements theory, the Heart and Small Intestine organ system is connected to the summer season, it’s element is Fire and it’s emotion is Joy.
+As the season changes and energy builds, keeping your body in tune with nature can be helpful.

 Summer brings an abundance of Yang energy, which encourages growth, expansion, and outward connection.
-However, when there is too much Fire (Yang) and not enough cooling fluids (Yin) to anchor it, health conditions can flare up.
+However, when there is too much Fire (Yang) for your body and not enough cooling fluids (Yin) to anchor, symptoms can flare up.

 When the summer heat becomes excessive, it can agitate the Heart leading to: